 It Isn’t Ideal for Filling Medicare’s Gaps

 Many older Americans seek additional insurance to supplement what’s available through Medicare, the universal federal healthcare program.
-As a rule, a more comprehensive medical plan, called a Medigap or Medicare Advantage plan, is a far better option than supplemental insurance for covering the gaps left behind by Medicare A (hospital coverage) and B (medical) plans.
+As a rule, a more comprehensive medical plan, like Medigap or a Medicare Advantage plan, is a far better option than supplemental insurance for covering the gaps left behind by Medicare A (hospital coverage) and B (medical) plans.

 Shop With Care, As With Any Insurance Coverage